ndisidore/presi-workers-as-translator/slides/act4-workflows.md

 "They don't care about each other.
 They're composed, but isolated."
 "And here's the kicker: this works for workflows that run for DAYS.
 Weeks even."
 "I've seen workflows that orchestrate month-long business processes.
 They just... sleep.
 And wake up when they need to."
+"And for the ops team that gets paged at 3am when integrations break?
+This is your peace of mind.
+Workflows don't need you to babysit them.
+They don't need you to manually restart failed jobs or clear stuck queues.
+They self-heal.
+You sleep."
-Tone: This is the power of true durable execution.
+Tone: This is the power of true durable execution, with real operational benefits.
 Transition: "But there's still one problem.
 We solved HOW to run integrations reliably.
 But we haven't solved the question of WHO writes all these adapters..."
 -->